Sunday, November 17, 2024

 advertisement

 In many cultures, the sun is seen as a masculine force of nature, while the moon is seen as being more feminine.
-Because of this, the moon also carries around some stereotypical feminine symbolic traits.
-The moon is seen as being an emotional, passive, fertile, mysterious, wonderful, and generally intelligent symbolic orb.
+Because of this, the moon carries some stereotypical feminine symbolic traits.
+The moon is seen as an emotional, passive, fertile, mysterious, wonderful, and generally intelligent symbolic orb.

 moon